Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Introduction

 The most popular and effective methods to generate adversaries, such as FGSM~\cite{G2014} or PGD~\cite{M2017}, use $\frac{\nabla\F(x)}{\nabla x}$ to make the loss function bigger.
 An attack on DNNs only using the values of $\F(x)$ and $\frac{\nabla\F(x)}{\nabla x}$ is called a {\em gradient-based attack}.
 Since $n$ is generally quite large, using $\frac{\nabla\F(x)}{\nabla x}$ to find adversaries in the high-dimensional space $\R^n$ seems inevitable.

-Motivated by the above observation, the bias classifier is introduced in this paper, that is, the bias part $B_\F:\I^n\to \R^m$ of $\F$ is used to classify the $m$ objects.
-Since $B_\F$ is a piecewise constant function, it has zero gradient and is safe against direct gradient-based attacks.
+Motivated by the above observation, the {\em bias classifier} is introduced in this paper, that is, the bias part $B_\F:\I^n\to \R^m$ of $\F$ is used to classify the $m$ objects.
+Since $B_\F$ is a piecewise constant function, it has zero gradients and is safe against direct gradient-based attacks.
 The contributions of this paper are summarized below.

 First, the existence of the bias classifier is proved.
-Precisely, it is proved that for any classification problem, there exists a DNN $\F$ such that its bias part $B_\F$ gives the correct label for the classification problem with arbitrarily high probability.
+Precisely, it is shown that for any classification problem, there exists a DNN $\F$ such that its bias part $B_\F$ gives the correct label with arbitrarily high probability.

 Second, an effective training method for the bias classifier is proposed.
 It is observed that the adversarial training method introduced in~\cite{M2017} significantly increases the classification power of the bias part.
-Furthermore, using the adversarial training method to the loss function $L_{\CE}(B_{\F}(x), y)+\gamma L_{\CE}(\F(x), y)$ increases the classification power of the bias part and decreases the classification power of first-degree part of $\F$, and hence is used to train the bias classifier.
+Furthermore, using the adversarial training to the loss function $L_{\CE}(B_{\F}(x), y)+\gamma L_{\CE}(\F(x), y)$ increases the classification power of the bias part and decreases the classification power of first-degree part of $\F$, and hence is used to train the bias classifier.

-Third, an {\em information-theoretically safe} bias classifier is given.
-The notion of {\em information-theoretically safe}, also called perfectly safe, is borrowed from cryptography~\cite[p.476]{it}, which means that the ciphertext yields no information regarding the plaintext for cyphers which are perfectly random.
-Let $W_R\in\R^{m\times n}$ be a random matrix satisfying certain distributions, $\F:\I^n\to\R^m$ a trained bias classifier, and $\widetilde{\F}(x) = \F(x) + W_Rx$.
-Then, it is shown that $B_{\widetilde{\F}}$ is information-theoretically safe against certain gradient-based attacks of $\widetilde{\F}$, if the structure and parameters of $\F$ are kept secret.
-A network $\F$ is called {\em information-theoretically safe} against an attack $\A$, if when generating adversaries for an image $x$, the attack $\A$ gives a random direction to generate adversaries, or equivalently, the adversary creation rate of $\F$ under the attack $\A$ is equal to the rate of certain random samples to be adversaries.
+Third, an {\em information-theoretically safe} bias classifier against gradient-based attacks is given.
+A network $\F$ is called information-theoretically safe against an attack $\A$, if when generate an adversary for a sample $x$ with $\A$, a random attack direction is given.
+In other words, the rate to generate adversaries with $\A$ equals the rate of random samples to be adversaries.
+Let $W\in\R^{m\times n}$ be a matrix with certain random entries, $\F:\I^n\to\R^m$ a trained bias classifier, and $\widetilde{\F}(x) = \F(x) + Wx$.
+Then, it is shown that $B_{\widetilde{\F}}$ is information-theoretically safe against the gradient-based attack of $\widetilde{\F}$, if the structure and parameters of $\F$ are kept secret.
+The notion of {\em information-theoretically safe} is borrowed from cryptography~\cite{it}, which means that the ciphertext yields no information regarding the plaintext for cyphers which are perfectly random.